danhalsim/Module-10-SVG-Logo-Maker/README.md

 ## Installation

-Clone this repository run `npm i` to install the dependencies.
+Clone this repository.
+Run `npm i` to install the dependencies.

 ## Usage